Identification

 Extinguishing media, specific hazards, and firefighter protection

 Use dry chemical, alcohol foam, all purpose AFFF or carbon dioxide to extinguish fire.
-For small fires, use dry chemical, CO2, water spray or alcohol-resistant foam.
-For large fires, use water spray, fog or alcohol-resistant foam.
-Water may be used to cool fire-exposed containers, structures and to protect personnel.
-Use water spray or fog; do not use straight streams.
-Cool containers with flooding quantities of water until well after fire is out.
-Keep drums cool by spraying with water.
+Small Fires: Dry chemical, CO2, water spray or alcohol-resistant foam.
+Large Fires: Water spray, fog or alcohol-resistant foam.
+Use water spray or fog.

-Water may be ineffective for extinguishing the fire directly.
-Do not use straight streams of water.
+Water may be ineffective.
+Do not use straight streams.

 Dangerous when exposed to heat or flame.
 Vapours form flammable or explosive mixtures with air at room temperature.
 Vapour or gas may spread to distant ignition sources and flash back.
 Vapours may concentrate in confined areas.
 Runoff to sewer may cause fire or explosion hazard.
 Containers may explode in heat of fire.

-If leak or spill has not ignited, ventilate area and use water spray to disperse gas or vapour and to protect personnel attempting to stop a leak.
-Use water to dilute spills and to flush them away from sources of ignition.
 Move containers from fire area if you can do it without risk.
 Fight fire from maximum distance or use unmanned hose holders or monitor nozzles.
 Cool containers with flooding quantities of water until well after fire is out.
 Withdraw immediately in case of rising sound from venting safety devices or discoloration of tank.
 Always stay away from tanks engulfed in fire.
 For massive fire, use unmanned hose holders or monitor nozzles; if this is impossible, withdraw from area and let fire burn.
-In case of fire, keep drums, etc., cool by spraying with water.
+In case of fire: keep drums, etc., cool by spraying with water.

 Firefighter Protection